Power/Current Limit Feature for Powerwall 3

 If required, install a PCS field marking label on the side of Powerwall 3 and mark the configured maximum current output on the label.

-Some utility interconnection software systems do not provide a way to account for the lower power rating of Powerwall 3.
+Some utility interconnection application portals do not provide a way to account for the lower power rating of Powerwall 3.
 As a result, despite the inverter operating at a lower power rating and satisfying permitting requirements, the utility will evaluate Powerwall 3 at full power (11.5 kW) instead of the lower value.
 This has the potential to cause the following complications:

 • Forcing transformer upgrades